 This year, we have chosen a spot in North Wales to spend some days of isolation from Birmingham.
 That wasn’t my first time choosing a static campervan as accommodation via Airbnb.

-It was late April when we headed up to Cowny – a gorgeous part of Wales that I have never been before.
+It was late April when we headed up to Cowny – a gorgeous part of Wales that I have never been to before.
 Our accommodation was placed between Llandudno and Betws-y-Coed.
 And I don’t need to say it’s surrounded by nature.

-Both locations quite popular tourist destinations not only in the summertime.
+Both locations are quite popular tourist destinations not only in the summertime.
 Also, a perfect spot to explore Snowdonia itself.

 Inside, the caravan looks bigger and quite well equipped.
 A cosy little nest in the middle of nowhere.

 For those who are looking for super comfort, I can tell staying in a caravan won’t hit your spot.
 It’s not for everyone, but it’s still a quite popular type of Airbnb as you may know.
 And this one was solid booked for months, so we give it a go!
-Plus, it must be quite interesting to transform this kind of recreation vehicle in accommodation.
+Plus, it must be quite interesting to transform this kind of recreation vehicle into accommodation.

 Our host, Sylvia, was super friendly leaving us coffee, biscuits and even a bottle of wine.

 She explained to us all shenanigans of staying in this kind of accommodation, including how to switch on and off the hot water.
 Something that was quite important considering our visit was late April, in an already cold weekend where the UK would be battered by the visit of hurricane Hannah (I guess it was its name).